 Muir Trail Ranch (mile 110)

 We recommend visiting their Resupply page for instructions on sending a resupply package.
-Contact the ranch by email at email@example.com.
+Contact the ranch by email at [email protected].
 There is no phone at the ranch, and their business office phone is only connected October through May.
 They do close down earlier than most resupply spots along the trail, so it’s important to contact them for hard and fast closing dates prior to your hike.
-If you plan on sending a resupply package to the Muir Trail Ranch, mail package here:
+If you plan on sending a resupply package to Muir Trail Ranch, mail package here:

 Kearsarge Pass to Onion Valley (mile 180)